droidsolutions/amqp-ts/README.md

 - using up-to-date [amqplib](http://www.squaremobius.net/amqp.node/) (unfortunately the original package uses a four year old version that only support outdated NodeJS version)
 - dropped support for outdated NodeJS versions (Compile target in tsconfig is ES2018 which is fully supported by Node 10).
 - dropped winston as dependency, instead a factory can be provided to the connection constructor which returns any logger.
+- the deprecated methods like `Exchange.publish`, `Exchange.startConsumer`, `Queue.publish` and `Queue.startConsumer` are removed from this library, since their replacements like `Exchange.send` and `Exchange.activateConsumer` already existed.

 ### Defining Features